lawrencebritto/JavaXplore-Practice/README.md

 # TCS-JavaXplore-Practice
-This consists of practice problems which i worked for understanding
+This consists of practice problems which I worked for understanding